 I scooped up some sand in my palm.
 I looked at it closely.
 The grains were all together, yet separate and individual.
 Some shone with a sparkling brilliance, while others were just grey and black speckles.
 I clenched my fist and the sand slipped out.
 I tried to hold it in but it all drained out.

 ‘Tell me O’ Maga, the wise one!’
-I asked the old woman, watching her silver beard blowing with the night wind with fascination.
+I asked the old woman, watching her silver hair blowing with the night wind, with fascination.
 ‘What is the most significant – the past, present or the future?’

 ‘Hmm!’
 She raised both her hands and tied her hair with her many-ringed fingers.
 The red and greens of the rubies and emeralds flashed from within the silver threads.
 ‘What do you think child?
 What do you believe is the most significant?’

 I looked at her face.
 She was silent and her eyes were shut but there was a subtle smile dancing at the corners of her mouth.